pratikrelekar/NielsenDSRS/README.md

 ## Dependencies

-Before using NielsenRetail, ensure that all dependencies are correctly installed.
+Before using NielsenIQRetail, ensure that all dependencies are correctly installed.
 Additionally, verify that the Client hosting the Python environment, the Scheduler, and the Worker nodes all have the same version installed.

 - [NumPy - Adds support for large, multi-dimensional arrays, matrices and high-level mathematical functions to operate on these arrays](https://pypi.org/project/numpy/1.26.3/)
 - [Pandas - Provides high-performance, easy-to-use data structures, and data analysis tools.](https://pypi.org/project/pandas/2.2.0/)